Gedeonobae/alx-higher_level_programming/README.md

 track at ALX School.
 In these projects, which began occurring in month four of the second sprint curriculum, I will learn Python, MySQL and JavaScript.
 Simultaneously, I will continue to reinforce and expand my skills in C and shell scripting.
-The specific list of projects contained follows:
+The specific list of projects contained follows...:

 * [0x00.
 Python - Hello, World](./0x00-python-hello_world)